aclap-dev/vdhcoapp/README.md

 **Firefox**: it should work out of the box.

-**Chromium based browsers (Chrome, Brave, …)**: if the coapp is not visible from your browser, you can trigger the coapp flatpak registration with: `vdhcoapp install --flatpack`.
+**Chromium based browsers (Chrome, Brave, …)**: if the coapp is not visible from your browser, you can trigger the coapp flatpak registration with: `vdhcoapp install`.

 # Notes about Snap browsers